DCVNPS/dcvnps/README.md

-# Angular + Node Contact Manager
+# Angular + Node DCVNPS Application

-## Exercise files for Lynda.com course: Angular API Communication and Authentication
+## Based on Alayout of Exercise files from Lynda.com course: Angular API Communication and Authentication

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.